 Chicken curries are food for the soul, or at least for me it is!
 A good chicken curry must be cooked bone in, be juicy and, most importantly, the meat itself must be flavorful.
 Although chicken may be an easy meat to cook, there’s a real technique behind using the right spice combinations to make it a unique dish.
 I know I'm starting to make this dish sound all complicated, but you won’t believe how easy and flavorful it turned out to be.

-For this dish, I have tried to incorporate the classic flavors of a Bengali chicken bhuna with the addition of tangy flavors, like those in Pakistani Achari chicken.
+For this dish, I have tried to incorporate the classic flavors of a Bengali chicken bhuna with the addition of tangy flavors, like cumin, coriander, tumeric and chili.
 The main flavor bomb in this dish come from the tamarind pulp.
 Tamarind is a real favorite under my roof and pickled tamarind is one of my favorite side dishes to have with any South Asian dish.
-Although it might just be my addiction to tamarind, but this really was one of those, “I don’t care who is looking, but I am going to lick this plate clean” dishes.
+Although it might just be my addiction to tamarind, but this really was one of those, "I don't care who is looking, but I am going to lick this plate clean" dishes.

 For me, no meal is complete without chili or heaps of Sriracha.
 However, one of my many goals as a cook has always been to create a dish that is minimally spicy but packed full of flavor.
 To be honest, this dish definitely nailed that goal.
 Initially, I started off with a spice blend using peppercorn, garlic, some fenugreek, and garam masala.
 Then I thought why not add some tamarind pulp?
 Well luckily, it turned out good and for those who love peppery and tamarind flavors, believe me, this dish will not disappoint!

 Just like most of my other chicken curry recipes, this one is also a classic bhuna recipe.
 The concept of bhuna is about cooking meat in its own juices.
 This is the reason why I love using boned thigh and leg pieces because it releases so much juice and fat, that it gives the dish that real depth of flavor.